joke2k/faker/docs/writing-docs.rst

 =====================

-Everything under :doc:`Standard Providers <providers>` and :doc:`Localized Providers <locales>` iss automatically generated using ``sphinx.ext.autodoc`` which pulls docstrings from provider methods during the ``sphinx-build`` process.
+Everything under :doc:`Standard Providers <providers>` and :doc:`Localized Providers <locales>` is automatically generated using ``sphinx.ext.autodoc`` which pulls docstrings from provider methods during the ``sphinx-build`` process.
 This also means that the docstrings must be written in valid ``reStructuredText``.